 The Centre for Hip Health and Mobility (CHHM) is a University of British Columbia affiliated, internationally recognized research centre focused on developing novel strategies that promote physically active choices that positively influence mobility.
 Mobility in turn influences the health of our bones, our joints, our muscles, our hearts, our brains and many other systems in our bodies at every age.
 Our interdisciplinary team of researchers, clinicians, students, staff and community partners, work together to implement, evaluate and disseminate solutions to some of our health care system’s most pressing and expensive problems.

-CHHM is home to state-of-the-art imaging suite with clinical (DXA), research (HR-pQCT, pQCT, microCT) instruments and a new upright open MRI, as well as, a dedicated image analysis lab, exercise prescription lab, a surgical solutions lab, histology and microscopy suite, tissue culture facility, molecular and biochemical laboratories, bioengineering facility, machine shop, population health, registry labs, mobility assessment suite, bone health lab and a mobile laboratory equipped with clinical imaging instruments and a phlebotomy suite.
+CHHM is home to state-of-the-art imaging suite with clinical (DXA), research (HR-pQCT, pQCT, microCT) instruments and an upright open MRI, as well as, a dedicated image analysis lab, exercise prescription lab, surgical solutions lab, histology and microscopy suite, tissue culture facility, molecular and biochemical laboratories, bioengineering facility, machine shop, population health, registry labs, mobility assessment suite, bone health lab and a mobile laboratory equipped with clinical imaging instruments and a phlebotomy suite.

 CHHM was created in 2004 to formalize the collaboration between investigators with expertise in previously independent areas of study who wished to address key issues related to mobility-disability in a comprehensive and integrated way.